Venomtron/Icarus-Mods/README.md

 - Carrot Crops: 4 - 6

-- Dropship: Uped to 35 slots
+- Dropship: increased to 35 slots

 - Deep Mining Drill Electric: Drill Speed increased from 25% to 92%

-- Basic Fertilizer :Planted Crop Yield 15 to 50 Crop Growth Speed 15 to 25
+- Basic Fertilizer: Planted Crop Yield 15 to 50 Crop Growth Speed 15 to 25

-- Extractor Electric: can be placed in invatory Extractor Drill Speed 100% (almost instant)
+- Extractor Electric: can be placed in inventory Extractor Drill Speed 100% (almost instant)

+- Wolf knife and arrow increased to 100 damaged

-- Camfire & fireplace Added 6 slots
+- Campfire & fireplace Added 6 slots